cosineblast/lisp-attempt-1/README.md

 cmake --build .
 ```

-Which will build the lattemp1 executable, which starts a rudimentary repl.
-The program just reads expressions and evaluates them.
+### zig

+To build the project, `zig build` is sufficient.
+You can also run the project with `zig build run`.

+## Running the program

+The lattempt1 executable starts a rudimentary repl for the language.
-The file sample.txt provides some code samples which can be executed with
+the file sample.txt provides some code samples which can be executed with
 ```
 ./lattempt1 < ../sample.txt
 ```
+using a POSIX shell.